trisulnsm/trisul-scripts/lua/libs/README.md

 1. tris_leveldb :  LevelDB wrapper.
 2. ipprefixdb:  Large scale and fast IP subnet database used for Geo lookups
 3. geodb: Compilers to free CSV files released by popular GeoIP providers
-4. bitmaul : Bit mauler, easy to use protocol dissector that supports TCP message boundaries